Saturday, 19 August 2023

 1. The First Invasion (1747-48)

 The Mughals had already lost control over Kabul and Peshawar after the invasion of Nadir Shah in 1739.
-In 1747 Abdali launched his first invasion of Punjab on the invitation of the governor of Lahore Shahnawaz Khan, who was not on good terms with Delhi.
+In 1747, Abdali launched his first invasion of Punjab at the invitation of the governor of Lahore, Shahnawaz Khan, who was not on good terms with Delhi.
 Abdali marched from Peshawar in December 1747 and reached Shalamar Garden on 10th January 1748.
 In the meantime, Shahnawaz Khan changed his mind and refused to cooperate with Abdali.
-The matters were sorted out the next day on the battlefield.
+The matter was settled the next day on the battlefield.
 Shahnawaz was defeated and fled to Delhi.
-Abdali captured the city without any further resistance and plundered the suburbs of the city, particularly Mughalpura.
+Abdali captured the city without any further resistance and plundered the suburbs, particularly Mughalpura.
 The city itself was spared upon payment of 3 million rupees.

-Aging, indolent and feeble Mughal Emperor Muhammad Shah finally rose from his stupor and sent a huge army northward to confront Abdali.
-After some manoeuvering the two armies met at Manupur, about 16 km northwest of Sirhind, on 11th March 1748.
-The result was in favour of the Mughals and Abdali had to retreat.
-However, the Mughals did not take full advantage of this victory and did not pursue him.
-Thus Abdali's first adventure ended in failure.
+The aging, indolent, and feeble Mughal Emperor Muhammad Shah finally rose from his stupor and sent a huge army northward to confront Abdali.
+After some manoeuvring, the two armies met at Manupur, about 16 km northwest of Sirhind, on 11th March 1748.
+The result was in favour of the Mughals, and Abdali had to retreat.
+However, the Mughals did not take full advantage of this victory and failed to pursue him.
+Thus, Abdali's first adventure ended in failure.

 Aam Khas Bagh Sirhind.
 Photo by Wikipedia